meepzh/CIS563-FluidSolver/README.md

 # CIS563-FluidSolver #
 ### How Does It Work ###
 This fluid solver uses GLFW, GLM, and GLEW.
-It reads a JSON scene file, creating a fluid container and a fluid source.
-The fluid generates particles once, then all the particles are subject to fluid forces (currently gravity).
+It reads a JSON configuration file and a JSON scene file, creating a fluid container and a scene container.
+The fluid generates particles once, then all the particles are subject to fluid forces (currently none).
-Upon exiting the fluid container, particles are detected by a collision detection system which colors the particles appropriately.
 The scene is initially paused.
 The camera is controlled by a standard arcball interface described below.
+The solver currently set to display the neighbor particles of the first particle, which can be changed randomly.
+The solver can also export the backend grid for the fluid particles to the VDB format.

 ### Build Instructions (*nix) ###
+By default, the program is set to default debugging mode as set in `src/MFluidSolverConfig.hpp.in`.

     mkdir build
     cd build